 Not necessarily.
 Authorizations are granted based on various criteria, one of them being contractual relationships, but other more significant factors play a key role in this process.
 Typically, your medical group's Utilization Management/Case Management Departments, in conjunction with the PCP's Medical Director, make decisions regarding authorizations.

-Yes, City of Hope will bill your insurance company for your hospital services.
+Yes, City of Hope National Medical Center will bill your insurance company for your hospital services.
 However, you are financially responsible for any part of your medical bill that is not covered by your insurance.
 This includes your co-payments, deductibles and any non-covered services.

 Yes, the City of Hope Medical Foundation will bill your insurance company for your physician services.
 (The bill for physicians' services will be separate from the one sent to you by the medical center for hospital services.)
 However, you are financially responsible for any part of your medical bill that is not covered by your insurance.
 This includes your co-payments, deductibles and any non-covered services.